HPC-SimTools/IPS-framework/doc/user_guides/platform.rst

-.. [#manual_alloc_node] Only used if manual allocation is specified, or if no detection mechanism is specified and none of the other mechansims work first.
+.. [#manual_alloc_node] Only used if manual allocation is specified, or if no detection mechanism is specified and none of the other mechanisms work first.
 It is the *users* responsibility for this value to make sense.